antzGames/Godot-Compatibility-Decal-Node/README.md

 Allows thousands of decals to be drawn with one draw call and performs well.
 No limits set, unlike Godot's Compatibility/Mobile Decal limits of Max 8 decals per mesh and max 64 decals per frame.

 > [!IMPORTANT]
-> There is currently a [PR](https://github.com/godotengine/godot/pull/118070) to get Decal support for the Compatibility Renderer,
+> The Decal support for the Compatibility Renderer has been merged [PR](https://github.com/godotengine/godot/pull/118070),
 > with the same support as the Mobile renderer (Max 8 decals per surface, max 64 decals per frame).
 > If you need to use hundreds or thousands of decals on a single mesh, then my solution is a very good option.